 Ellen Blumenthal, MD, Co-Chair Admissions Committee (Joint Adult, Child & Adolescent Psychoanalytic Training Program): firstname.lastname@example.org or 617-566-1707.

 Janet Noonan, LICSW, Chair of the Training Outreach Committee: email@example.com or 617-571-6765.

 For administrative questions please contact Karen Smolens, Senior Administrator for Admissions in the BPSI office at firstname.lastname@example.org or 617-266-0953 x103.

-- In order to be accepted for training at BPSI, a clinical applicant must be licensed and in good standing in her or his field, and carry malpractice insurance.
-Clinicians expecting licensure may apply but must be licensed before beginning a training case.
+- In order to apply for psychoanalytic training at BPSI, a clinical applicant must be licensed in the state in which s/he practices and in good standing in her or his field, and carry malpractice insurance.

 - Applicants are evaluated on the basis of their education, interest and experience relevant to the field, psychological aptitude, and certain personality factors.
 These include personal integrity, maturity, and an abiding interest in the vicissitudes of human experience and psychological growth; a capacity for psychological understanding and sensitivity; the ability to listen and communicate empathically; the desire to make observations non-judgmentally in an inherently subjective field; and a tolerance for complexity, ambiguity and frustration.
 Psychoanalytic training is directed toward helping the psychoanalytic Candidate further develop and integrate these characteristics.

 - BPSI welcomes Academics to participate in the psychoanalytic training program as Affiliate Scholars.

 - Affiliate Scholars are scholars with established academic credentials who wish to learn more about psychoanalysis to enhance knowledge and research endeavors in their own field.

 Click here to learn more about applying to train as an Affiliate Scholar.